hatkiet/Project_3-Obesity-Analysis-and-Its-impacts/README.md

 # A paragraph summarizing efforts for ethical considerations made in the project
 (_At least one paragraph summarizing efforts for ethical considerations made in the project_)

-The way data is reported can sometimes make it possible for someone to figure out personal information through reverse engineering.
+The way data is usually reported can sometimes make it possible for someone to figure out personal information through reverse engineering.
 This means that if someone has access to known demographic information about an individual, they could potentially figure out that person's individual responses to a survey, provided that person is specific enough.
 For instance, if we know that a person is female, aged 18-24, Native American, has a college education, is in the highest income bracket, and lives in Guam in 2022, we could potentially determine their responses to survey questions about their routines, alcohol and tobacco consumption, and other such topics.

-This raises ethical concerns about how this data is reported and served by organizations like the CDC.
+This raises ethical concerns about how the data is reported and served by organizations like the CDC.
 To address this, the CDC formats the data in a way that only provides information about a specific question along with a specific demographic and group.
 For example, a document about obesity would contain many records, each one specifying state, year, and age group (e.g. 18-24), but no other demographic information is included in that record.
 This means that it is not possible to directly relate that data to any specific individual or group.

 # References for the data source(s)